samgeekman/samsdayzobjectfinder/content/about.md

 <img src="/images/logo-icon.png" alt="Icon" style="float:right; width:250px; margin-left:10px;"/>

-**Sam's DayZ Object Finder** is work in progress tool by SamGeekMan to help DayZ modders, map makers, and server owners find the objects they need.

-Designed to be used with Terrain Builder, DayZ Editor and other modding tools, once complete it will have **every object in the game**, searchable by common names, size, colour, type and more - all with image previews.

-No more having to remember obscure object names, and the ability to browse by category, and search for items like 'large snow rocks'.
+## How to use

-> ⚠️ This tool is very much still a work in progress!
-Functionality will change, and many more objects still need to be added.
+> ⚠️ This tool is a work in progress!
 See progress in the [Discord](https://discord.com/channels/1414751279548203008/1414751374394261534).

-**How to use**

-Browse by category and search for specifics.

-Many items feature search tags and allow you to combine them to create useful searches like
+- Press 🏗️ to copy the object to DayZ Editor - just switch to the Editor and press Ctrl + V to paste on your cursor
+- Press 📋 to copy the object name to your clipboard

+Almost every object in the game has been tagged by hand, meaning you  search by common name, size, colour, type and much, much more.

 > `green backpack`